DaveBackus/Data_Bootcamp_Book/py-fun2.md

 for number in range(5):     # the variable "number" can be anything
     print(number)
 ```
 It prints out the numbers 0, 1, 2, 3, and 4.
-(Why doesn't it go to 5?)
+(Ask yourself:  Why doesn't it go to 5?)
 This is like our earlier loops, but `range(5)` has replaced a list or string as the "iterable."

 Here's a minor variant:
 ```python